 Bowie State University has a long-standing commitment to diversity as the institution values and celebrates diversity in all of its forms.
 The University community believes that its educational environment is enriched by the diversity of individuals, groups and cultures that come together in a spirit of learning.
 The university fully embraces the global definition of diversity that acknowledges and recognizes differences and advances knowledge about race, gender, ethnicity, national origin, political persuasion, culture, sexual orientation, religion, age, and disability.
-The University creates positive interactions and cultural awareness among students, faculty and staff through infusing global diversity awareness and maintaining a campus climate that respects and values diversity.
+The University creates positive interactions and cultural awareness among students, faculty and staff through infusing global diversity awareness in the curriculum, expanding co-curricular programming that promotes diversity awareness and maintaining a campus climate that respects and values diversity.

-O. Relationship to Low Productivity Programs Identified by the Commission:

-This program is in the College of Professional Studies and will be in the new Department of Health Sciences.
-It has no relationship with a low productivity program identified by the Commission.

-P. Adequacy of Distance Education Programs (as outlined in COMAR 13B.02.03.22) At this time, the program will be offered in a traditional, face-to-face format.
+- O. Relationship to Low Productivity Programs Identified by the Commission: This program is in the College of Professional Studies and will be in the new Department of Health Sciences.
+It has no relationship with a low productivity program identified by the Commission. - P. Adequacy of Distance Education Programs (as outlined in COMAR 13B.02.03.22) At this time, the program will be offered in a traditional, face-to-face format.